wkolowski/Type-Theory-Wishlist/README.md

 | h :: t, _ => h :: app t l2
 ```

-The above piece fo code defines the `app` function once more, this time using bundled parameters.
+The above piece of code defines the `app` function once more, this time using bundled parameters.

 In general, separate uses of `List` will be understood to mean `List` with different element types, unless it is inferred that the element types should be the same.